-When it comes to choosing your worktops there is a bewildering range of options to choose from – worktops can help you achieve your overall look and bring together the different components of your overall design so it’s important to get it right.
-They will make up a significant part of your budget so it’s always wise to take your time, do the research and get as much advice from your kitchen designer who will know the pros and cons of each type to help make your decision easier.
+When it comes to choosing your worktops there is a wide range of options to choose from.
+After all, worktops can help you achieve your overall look and bring together the different components of your design so it’s important to get it right.
+They will make up a significant part of your budget so it’s always wise to take your time, do the research and get advice from your kitchen designer.

 Have a look at our useful guide to help you choose the right worktop.

 Consider your original design objectives – if you want a country kitchen it would be unsuitable to opt for gleaming black worktops.
 Think about your cabinetry and make sure your choice will complement your cupboards and shelving to achieve a seamless and integrated look.
 Budget – always choose the best quality you can afford and ask your kitchen designer to recommend the most cost-effective options in your price bracket.